HypothesisWorks/hypothesis/docs/settings.rst

     [1]

-The four levels are quiet, normal, verbose and debug. normal is the default, while in quiet Hypothesis will not print anything out, even the final falsifying example. debug is basically verbose but a bit more so.
+The four levels are quiet, normal, verbose and debug. normal is the default, while in quiet mode Hypothesis will not print anything out, not even the final falsifying example. debug is basically verbose but a bit more so.
 You probably don't want it.